Bucket Policies

 Note

-The ID of the user may be retrieved from the Switch cloud portal.
-See SCP S3 for more information.
+The ID of the user may be retrieved from the Switch Cloud Portal.
+See SCP S3 Service for more information.

 Manage Bucket Policies